approov/shipfast-api-protection/README.md

 In this stage of the demo, the secret is in code which is much better than in a static text file, but is still easily retrievable.
-Armed with our new knowledge, we can update ShipRaider to compute the new HMAC header and therefore continue to authenticated our rogue API requests.
+Armed with our new knowledge, we can update ShipRaider to compute the new HMAC header and therefore continue to authenticate our rogue API requests.

 To enable this stage of the demo, modify the "currentDemoStage" variable in the ShipRaider's "shipraider.js"